ravermeister/lastfmtube/readme.md

 You can sarch any [Last.fm User](https://www.last.fm/user/ravermeister) and listen to the Song Timeline.

 ## replacements.csv
 You can use [Regular Expressions](https://www.php.net/manual/de/function.preg-match.php) for Replacing Artist and Title information if the Song information is messy, sothat the search string that is send to youtube can be corrected in an efficient way.
-The csv is stored in a database after first load, and re-imported automoically if changed.
+The csv is stored in the database after importing through the admin cli Interface.
+New- and Changed Files can be (re-)Imported with the admin interface at any time.
 See the `init.replacement.example.csv` for more details.

 ## Directory Structure:
   - __conf__ Configuration Files and [SQLite Database](https://sqlite.org)